reiokazoeru/EggsAndSpamCraft/README.md

 # EggsAndSpamCraft
-A minecraft clone built in python and rendered with RayMarching.
+A Minecraft clone built in python and rendered with RayMarching.